pengale/charm-rolling-ops/README.md

 ## Description

-This charm contains the "Rolling Ops" library, along with an example implementation against it.
+This charm contains the `rollingops` library, along with an example implementation against it.

 ## Usage

-Operators may use charm as a reference when including the Rolling Ops lib in their own charms.
+Operators may use charm as a reference when including the `rollingops` lib in their own charms.
 This repo also contains tests for the library, using the reference charm.